junzhao680/junzhao680.github.io/index.md

+Hello and welcome to my blog and i wish you have a nice exploration !
-Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:
+Pay attention please : all pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).

 ![Image of fast.ai logo](images/logo.png)

 ## This is My first *blog*!
 Thank you for the watching *!*

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.
+This is my csdn blog, click this  [link to csdn](https://www.csdn.net/).
+All my posts will appear after this please.